seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 </details>

 You'll notice that the `precalc` property is set to true.
 That means that it is made available for precalculation.
-You can disable precalculation for any datasource you want at any time.
+You can disable precalculation for any datasource you want at any time by setting it to `false`.

 You'll also notice that the `class` attribute is configured under `classKeys`.